 Blue-throated Bee-eater on the sand mound created by NParks and volunteers

-To aid the recovery of its numbers, artifical holts or dens have been installed in areas where the Asian Small-clawed Otter is known to occur.
-These holts are design to resemble natural holts an dplaced above the high tide mark.
-The holt also have more than one means of entry and exit, allowing the otter to escape if it feels threatened.
+In November 2016, artificial holts or dens have been installed in areas where the Asian Small-clawed Otter is known to occur so as to aid the recovery of its numbers.
+These holts are designed to resemble natural holts and placed above the high tide mark.
+The holt also has more than one means of entry and exit, allowing the otter to escape if it feels threatened.

 The Eye of the Crocodile (Bruguiera hainesii) is one of the rarest mangrove trees, with only about 200 left worldwide.
 A total of 13 trees are found and over 20 saplings have been planted on the island.

 Habitat enhancement projects

 In the past, Pulau Ubin was used for agriculture and granite quarrying, which affected the quality of existing habitats and led to the creation of new environments (namely granite quarries) that were less conducive for native wildlife.
 Habitat enhancement is employed to modify sites to increase the quality of the site or to produce conditions that did not use to exist so that biodiversity can thrive.
 Habitat enhancement projects include shoreline restoration, reforestation and freshwater habitat enrichment.

 Click here to find out more about the quarries of Pulau Ubin.